 Access form: Bursar Disclosure Statement

 The CornellCard account is a service that allows you to make purchases by presenting your Cornell Student ID card.
 This service can help you manage your day-to-day expenses without having to carry large amounts of cash.

 Enroll in Net.Pay and Pay Your Tuition Bill

 Bursar bills are electronic, via Net.Pay, paper bills will not be sent.

 - Activate your Cornell NetID and email address.

-- Pay your tuition bill by August 7.
-The August bill including fall semester tuition will be available via Net.Pay on July 13.
+- Pay your tuition bill by January 7.
+The December bill including spring semester tuition will be available via Net.Pay on December 12.

 For more information including a complete bill schedule, visit the Bursar website.

 Transit Access: New-to-Cornell students automatically receive free, unlimited-ride TCAT bus privileges until August 31, 2015.
 No need to submit a form.
 Students must use their Cornell Student ID Card at the fare box and remain registered to access this privilege.